waku-org/nwaku/docs/tutorial/Pre-requisites of running a Waku node.md

     ![](https://i.imgur.com/gk3TWUd.jpg)

 5. You can use the same account for different networks.
+For Waku we need to connect to the Goerli test network.
-6. You can switch to a test network by clicking on the drop down menu like so:
+6. You can switch to a test network by clicking on the drop down menu.
+Select Goerli test network for Waku:

     ![](https://i.imgur.com/kbuup6y.jpg)